Carp Vips are promoted to master before firewall filter load

 The carp vips should change the state to up only after this event, not before, otherwise the vips are up but the traffic can't pass throught pfSense...

-#8 Updated by Michele Di Maria about 8 years ago
+#8 Updated by Michele Di Maria over 8 years ago

 Tested and working! (see image) the red lines at 10:03:50 and 10:05:05 represents the moments where the secondary machine was promoting to master and demoting to slave.